omarbelkady/ReactJS/Components/README.md

 - Containers(have state)/Class Based Components
 - UI Components(do not have state) aka Functional Components

+### Controlled Components VS. Uncontrolled Components

+- Controlled Components: value of the input is controlled by React i.e. event-based callbacks
+- Uncontrolled Components: value of the input is controlled by the DOM itself i.e. HTML

 ### Functional Components
 - Do NOT have Lifecycle Methods because they are simply a Pure JS Function
 - Cannot have setState method within a functional Component because it doesn't have State